5 The README file

 on GitHub or similar online platforms.

-Bioconductor packages with a README
+Bioconductor packages with a README file should clearly indicate

 Bioconductor installation instructions.
 See the example installation

-instructions for GenomicRanges
+instructions for GenomicRanges:

 if (!require("BiocManager", quietly = TRUE))